MicrosoftDocs/labs/labs/insiderdevtour2018/graph/includes/3_Managing_Files_With_MS_Graph.md

 ![alt text](../media/UploadFileOD.png)

-# Accessing file contents
+## Accessing file contents

-In this module we will see how to download OneDrive documents with the Microsoft Graph API and how to download OneDrive documents in a **different format** from the original.
+In this section we will see how to download OneDrive documents with the Microsoft Graph API and how to download OneDrive documents in a **different format** from the original.

-## Download file from OneDrive
+### Download file from OneDrive

 In the UWP project go to **Helpers/OneDriverHelper.cs** DownloadFile method and follow the steps: